camunda/camunda-docs/docs/product-manuals/operate/userguide/resolve-incidents-update-variables.md

 2. Edit the variable by removing the quotation marks from the `orderValue` value.
 3. Click the checkmark icon to save the change.

-We were able to solve this particular problem by _editing_ a variable, but it’s worth noting that you can also _add_ a variable if a variable is missing from a process instance altogether.
+We were able to solve this particular problem by _editing_ a variable, but it’s worth noting you can also _add_ a variable if a variable is missing from a process instance altogether.

 ![operate-incident-save-variable-edit](./img/operate-view-instance-save-var-edit_light.png)